nvim-treesitter/nvim-treesitter/README.md

 daily use yet.
 They are excluded from automatic installation when `ensure_installed` is set to `"maintained"`.

 We are looking for maintainers to add more parsers and to write query files for their languages.
+Check our [tracking issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/2282) for open language requests.

 <!--This section of the README is automatically updated by a CI job-->
 <!--parserinfo-->